 - Visual art should include a .jpeg attachment with the submission.
 Performance art and video should be no longer than 20 minutes (including discussion and set-up time).
 Video art should have a link to the video accompanying the abstract.
 Proposals should include information about space needs.

-- The 2018 Conference Planning Committee will review artworks submissions to accommodate these needs; however, artworks proposal acceptance is subject to time, space, and resources.
-The art may be shown or performed at a special evening event.
+- The 2018 Conference Planning Committee will review artworks submissions to accommodate these needs; however, artworks proposal acceptance is subject to time, space, and resource The art may be shown or performed at a special evening event.

 - Artists are responsible for the shipping and handling of their artwork to the conference and for obtaining insurance if they so choose.